-What if the sampling distribution is impossible to obtain or asymptotic theory doesn't hold?
+What if he sampling distribution is impossible to obtain or asymptotic theory doesn't hold?

-Basic idea of bootstrapping:
+Basic idea of bootstrapping: "Pall yourself up by your bootstraps"

-- Use the data to estimate the sampling distribution of the statistic.
-Estimate the sampling distribution by creating a large # of detasets that we might have seen and compute the statistic on each of the datasets.
-"Pull yourself up by your bootstraps".
+- Use the data to estimate the sampling distribution of the statistic. - Estimate the sampling distribution by [creating a large number of data sets that we might have seen] and compute the statistic on each of trese data sets.